na-na-hi/renget/archive/LiminalCrossroads1.md

 Slowly but surely, they can't help themselves.

-Seeing a dog laugh out loud sounded as weird as it was refreshing.
+Seeing a dog laugh out loud somehow sounded as weird as it was refreshing.

 (...)